InventBoss/MeDaBot-JavaScript/README.md

 I have customized the settings so that it should only give **MeDaBot** the required roles.
 However, if you're not happy with the selected roles, you can change them via. inviting **MeDaBot** to your server then modifying the **MeDaBot** role permissions.
 If you do not know how to do that then please google it [here](https://www.google.com/).

 Once you have the bot on your server you can open up the command guide via `>list` or `>help`.
 I am planning on making custom prefixes in the future but for now you're gonna have to stick with `>`.

+# MeDaBot Support

+If you're having a problem with **MeDaBot**, please go to issues to report it there.
+If you can't do that please join [this](https://discord.gg/j9dc9AZutC) server.

 Now that should be about it for now.
 I am planning on adding more stuff to this file, but for now you're stuck with this.